YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 $$H(p) = - \text{E log}(p_{i}) = - \sum_{i=1}^{n}p_{i} \text{log}(p_{i})$$

-In other words, *the uncertainty contained in a probability distributions is the average log-probability of an event*.
+In other words, *the uncertainty contained in a probability distribution is the average log-probability of an event*.

 Uncertainty
 ========================================================
 incremental: true
 type: lineheight

-Let's take as an example wether forecasting.
-Let's say the probability of having rain or sun on an average day in Ghent are, respectively, $p_{1} = 0.7$ and $p_{2} = 0.3$.
+Let's take as an example weather forecasting.
+Let's say the probability of having rain or sun on an average day in Ghent is, respectively, $p_{1} = 0.7$ and $p_{2} = 0.3$.

 Alors, $H(p) = - (p_{1} \text{log}(p_{1}) + p_{2} \text{log}(p_{2}) ) \approx 0.61$.